bluediu/react-advanced/README.md

 ## State Initializer + Function as Child (Render Props) Pattern 🔮

-1. State Initialization via Props: Utilizes props, such as initialValues, to initialize the state of a component.
+1. State Initialization via Props

+- Utilizes props, such as initialValues, to initialize the state of a component.

-2. Render Props for Functionality: Employs a function as a child (render prop) to expose component functionality to the parent.
+2. Render Props for Functionality

+- Employs a function as a child (render prop) to expose component functionality to the parent.